jkzorz/jkzorz.github.io/_posts/2020-04-04-NMDS-extras-envfit.md

 ```

-When we call the results of the envfit function, we get a table that gives our environmental variables as rows.
-It then gives their respective coordinates on the NMDS ordination in the NMDS1 and NMDS2 axes.
+When we call the results of the envfit function, we get results that are split into **Vectors** and **Factors**, for your continuous and categorical variables respectively.
+If your data does not include both, then you will see only either vectors or factors.
+For both vectors and factors, a table is shown that gives the variables as rows, and then gives their respective coordinates on the NMDS ordination in the NMDS1 and NMDS2 axes.

 From the envfit description:
 "The printed output of continuous variables (vectors) gives the direction cosines which are the coordinates of the heads of unit length vectors.
 In plot these are scaled by their correlation (square root of the column r2) so that “weak” predictors have shorter arrows than “strong” predictors"